hmc-cs111-spring2023/project-muffinkate/notebooks/Notebook1.md

 (e.g., a sketch of the design or a screenshot of a running program), links to code, and any other resources that you think will help clearly convey your design process.

+This week I spent a lot of time thinking about syntax and design decisions, and what tools would help me implement the design the best and easiest.
+I did initially think that the drawing part of the design would be more modular, but most of the syntax ideas I had felt too confusing, and so I've gone back to a basic drawing with a turtle type program, since that's really what it is and is the more fluent than what I was coming up with.

+My current syntax designs are below, along with a few sample programs.
+Straight lines are pretty simple, but I had to think alot about what to do with curves and arcs.
+I feel those are notorious for being awkward to code with a turtle, and I was unsure how best to approach solving this issue for potential users.
+For the purposes of this week, I wanted to focus on what would be "ideal" and so decided to try and abstract all the tedious looping or angle changes abstracted using a function called "arc."
+I spent time thinking about other shapes that might be helpful, but since these are line designs, this felt the most simple way to still provide the user as much flexibility and creativity.

 ## Questions